catalyst-cloud/catalystcloud-docs/source/containers/clusters.rst

 To deploy and manage applications on kubernetes use the Kubernetes command-line tool, `kubectl`_.
 With this tool you can inspect cluster resources; create, delete, and update components; and look at your new cluster and bring up example apps.
+It's basically the Kubernertes Swiss army knife.

 The details for getting the latest version of kubectl can be found `here`_.

 .. _`kubectl`: https://kubernetes.io/docs/reference/kubectl/kubectl/
 .. _`here`: https://kubernetes.io/docs/tasks/tools/install-kubectl/#kubectl-install-1